r-spatial/link2GI/docs/articles/link2GI1.md

 The Orfeo Toolbox is a powerful framework for remote-sensing tasks such as classification, filtering, and machine-learning-based image analysis.
-While selected OTB algorithms are available through R packages, these implementations are often limited to small datasets or are not designed for large-scale workflows.
+While selected OTB algorithms are accessible through R packages, these interfaces are often limited in scope or not designed for large-scale or production workflows.

-*link2GI* identifies available OTB installations and exposes their command-line interfaces in a structured way.
-In the absence of a comprehensive R wrapper, the package provides a lightweight parser for OTB applications, enabling reproducible and scriptable execution of OTB modules from R.
+*link2GI* identifies available OTB installations and exposes their command-line interfaces in a structured and reproducible manner.
+In the absence of a comprehensive R wrapper, the package provides a lightweight introspection mechanism based on OTB’s CLI help system, enabling scriptable and reproducible execution of OTB modules from R.

 ------------------------------------------------------------------------

 ### GDAL

-Although GDAL functionality is widely accessible through R packages, direct access to GDAL binaries remains useful in several scenarios—particularly following the retirement of `rgdal` and related packages.
-Version differences between GDAL, PROJ, and Python environments can make it difficult to identify a compatible setup.
+Although GDAL functionality is widely available through R packages, direct access to GDAL command-line utilities remains important in several scenarios—particularly following the retirement of `rgdal` and related packages.

-*link2GI* scans for available GDAL installations and returns structured information about their binaries and paths, enabling explicit and controlled use of GDAL command-line tools from R.
+Differences between GDAL, PROJ, and system libraries can make it difficult to determine which capabilities are actually available on a given machine. *link2GI* therefore provides explicit discovery and controlled access to **system-linked GDAL binaries**, allowing users to run GDAL utilities deterministically from R, independent of how GDAL is compiled into other packages.

+This approach supports reproducibility, transparent diagnostics, and batch-oriented workflows while deliberately avoiding duplication of existing GDAL-based R functionality.